sheymann/githubarchive.org/bigquery/README.md

 /******************************************/
-/* Who contributes to the repos of who? */ /******************************************/
+/* Who contributes to the repos of whom? */ /******************************************/

 /* contribution network flow */